ess-dive-community/essdive-sample-id-metadata/README.md

 ## Recommended Citation

-_**Please cite the SESAR IGSN standard, and ESS-DIVE's modified version for Environmental Systems Science Samples when describing sample collection and data management methods in your related datasets and publications.**_
+_**Please cite the SESAR IGSN guide and/or schema, and ESS-DIVE's modified version for Environmental Systems Science Samples when describing sample collection and data management methods in your related datasets and publications.**_

 System for Earth Sample Registration (SESAR).
 2020.
 SESAR Batch Registration Quick Guide (Version 7.0).
 Zenodo. http://doi.org/10.5281/zenodo.3874923